-Khloe Kardashian, Kylie Jenner Announcing Pregnancy On ‘KUWTK’ Mid-Season Finale
+Khloe Kardashian, Kylie Jenner Announcing Pregnancy On ‘KUWTK’ Mid-Season Finale?

 While it’s unclear why Khloe Kardashian and Kylie have remained quiet about their pregnancies, sources tell Hollywood Life that fans will finally hear it from the sisters themselves in the forthcoming mid-season finale of KUWTK.

-Khloe Kardashian allegedly can’t wait for the episode to air because she has been wanting to make the announcement for quite some time.
+Khloe Kardashian allegedly can’t wait for the episode to air because she has wanted to make the announcement for quite some time.

-It’s believed that the soon-to-be mother of one is now four months pregnant with her first child to NBA player Tristan Thompson, while Kylie is around six months along and will be giving birth in February, from what’s been gathered.
+It’s believed that the soon-to-be mother of one is now four months pregnant with her first child by NBA player Tristan Thompson.
+Kylie is allegedly around six months along and will be giving birth in February, from what’s been gathered.

-The family has taken quite an interesting approach with the pregnancies and how they would announce it, seeing that they are usually very much known to share everything about their lives as soon as it happens.
+The family has taken quite an interesting approach with the pregnancies and how they would announce it, as they are usually anxious to share everything about their lives as soon as it happens.

-Khloe Kardashian, however, seemed to have hesitated because the news of her pregnancy came as a surprise to the reality star herself.
+Khloe Kardashian, however, seemed to have hesitated because the news of her pregnancy came as a surprise to the reality star herself, according to rumors.

-Now that everything has been going well and she’s beginning to sport a much larger bump, it’s evidently becoming harder to hide it from the public, regardless of whether or not she’s wearing loose clothing to do her best in covering it up.
+Now that everything has been going well and she’s beginning to sport a much larger bump, it’s evidently becoming harder to hide it from the public, regardless of whether or not she’s wearing loose clothing to cover it up.

-With the Christmas holidays coming up and the KUWTK mid-season finale just around the corner, Khloe Kardashian, and sister Kylie think that this is the perfect way to conclude the first run of the current series of the family’s show.
+With the Christmas holidays coming up and the KUWTK mid-season finale just around the corner, Khloe Kardashian, and Kylie Jenner reportedly think that this is the perfect way to conclude the current season of the family’s show.

-Initially, it was believed that Khloe Kardashian and her younger sibling would make the announcement through a magazine photoshoot, but it turns out that this will no longer be the case.
+Initially, it was believed that Khloe Kardashian and her younger sibling would make the announcement through a magazine photo shoot, but it turns out that this may no longer be the case.

 Kris Jenner has yet to confirm reports that her daughters will open up about their pregnancies in an upcoming episode of the family’s hit reality show.